zarf-dev/zarf/docs/4-user-guide/2-zarf-packages/3-the-zarf-init-package.md

 :::note

-Deploying the 'k3s' component will require root access, as it modifies your host machine to install the cluster.
+Deploying the 'k3s' component will require root access (not just sudo), as it modifies your host machine to install the cluster.

 :::